FreedomChal/behavioral_cloning/writeup_report.md

 #### Evolution of the code

-Pretty much universally, the main issue my model had was not steering sharply enough, particularly on tight turns, such as the corner right before the bridge, and the corner after the entrance to the dirt road.
+The main issue my model had was not steering sharply enough, particularly on tight turns, such as the corner right before the bridge, and the corner after the entrance to the dirt road.

 ![alt text][image4]